fawazahmed0/Motorcycle-Sound-Mod-Using-Arduino/README.md

 # Motorcycle-Sound-Mod-Using-Arduino

-I always wanted to create a prototype using arduino, which can be attached to any motorcycle and it will produce harley like sound using speakers
+I always wanted to create a prototype using arduino, which can be attached to any motorcycle and it will produce harley like sound using speakers when raising accelerator

 You can see how it works from the link below: https://www.youtube.com/watch?v=q3Sr57Ecp1U